-Insulate Outdoor Water Pipe.
-There are a few things that homeowners can do in order to prevent freezing and potential water damage.
-This includes wrapping the pipe with a layer of insulation, installing a freeze protection device, and checking the temperature of the water frequently.
+There are some things that homeowners can do as a way to save you freezing and capacity water damage.
+This includes wrapping the Insulate Outdoor Water Pipe with a layer of insulation, putting in a freeze safety device, and checking the temperature of the water frequently.

 1. Pipes Need Insulation